BrenoTeixeira/health_insurance_ranking/README.md

 # 6.0.
 Machine Learning Model Performance

-From the previous results, LGBMClassifier was chosen for hyperparameter fine-tuning.
+From the previous results, the LGBMClassifier was chosen for hyperparameter fine-tuning.
 Then we re-trained the model using the train and validation sets and evaluated the model's generalization performance using the test set (previously unseen data).
 </br><br/>

 Model|precision_at_20000|recall_at_20000|lift_score